Cooking Science

 Cast iron skillet searing a steak with a golden crust, next to vegetables sautéing in a stainless steel pan on the stovetop

-Cookware Heat Performance: Cast Iron vs Stainless vs Nonstick
+Cookware Heat Materials: Cast Iron vs Stainless vs Nonstick

 close up of marinated juicy grilled chicken on a plate with coarse salt while fresh herbs and lemon wedges garnish the plate